halfwhole/personal-site/_posts/2020-09-03-aphrodite-project-algorithm.md

 No matter how "Economics Nobel-Prize winning" an algorithm may be, it means little if it fundamentally isn't cut out to solve the problem at hand.

+<div style="padding-bottom:10px"></div>

-_(That being said, I do still think that the project is a worthwhile venture.
-Even if it might not work at rates significant beyond chance levels, it gives one an excuse to interact and seek others out.
+_(That being said, I do still think that the project is worthwhile.
+Even if it might not work at rates significant beyond chance levels, it gives one an opportunity to seek others out.
 Who knows if a match might actually arise?_ 🙂_)_

 [the-octant]: https://theoctant.org/edition/issue/features/from-arrow-to-algorithm-the-aphrodite-project-could-find-you-true-love/